 Anecdotally, some of the ordinances have begun to shift government transparency practices.
-When Cebu passed its FOI ordinance, the Cebu Citizens-Press Council commended this progress as essential to institutionalizing access to information.36 In Laoag City, a city councilor commented that a major motivator for their new ordinance was city funds that had gone missing.
-He reflected that if the ordinance had already been in place, these discrepancies could have been uncovered earlier.37 In Liloy Town in Zamboanga Del Norte, the local government combined the ordinance with an online platform to allow easy access to copies of local policies, ordinances, attendance records, and performance indicators of Sanggunian Council members.
+FOI-PMO reports that ordinances have particularly increased citizen access to local government information on public spending, government contracting, public works projects, and health services, as well as opening opportunities for participation in decision making.36 When Cebu passed its FOI ordinance, the Cebu Citizens-Press Council commended this progress as essential to institutionalizing access to information.37 In Laoag City, a city councilor commented that a major motivator for their new ordinance was city funds that had gone missing.
+He reflected that if the ordinance had already been in place, these discrepancies could have been uncovered earlier.38 In Liloy Town in Zamboanga Del Norte, the local government combined the ordinance with an online platform to allow easy access to copies of local policies, ordinances, attendance records, and performance indicators of Sanggunian Council members.
 For some, implementation of FOI ordinances faced initial challenges.
 One CSO reported a circuitous process for requesting a public policy in Antique that was incorrectly marked confidential.
-When this challenge was shared at a workshop, a representative of the Antique government expressed the intention to ameliorate this issue.38
+When this challenge was shared at a workshop, a representative of the Antique government expressed the intention to ameliorate this issue.39

 In terms of the campaign for the national FOI bill, more than 100 CSOs were engaged in raising awareness and building capacity for FOI, but the bill was not passed.
-The breadth and depth of information sessions and civil society consultations gave credence to the draft House bill39 and counterpart Senate bill,40 according to Right to Know Right Now, Action for Economic Reforms, and the Makati Business Club.
-These civil society participants reflected that compared with previous drafting processes, this one benefitted from business sector engagement and effective mediation by the Technical Working Group formed by the FOI-PMO.41 However, a number of key factors set back passage of the bill, particularly in the Lower House.
-These factors included a lack of political mapping of key players prior to lobbying and hearings; prolonged technical working group discussion of provision proposals from various groups; deprioritization following the pandemic; and prolonged committee hearing debates for provisions that lawmakers were concerned could be "used against government."42 These provisions included the disclosure of Statements of Assets, Liabilities, and Net Worth (which was already mandated by an existing bill, Republic Act 671343); the right to a reply from government within a prescribed number of days; and exemptions (e.g., matters of security, diplomatic relations, and privileged discussions).
+The breadth and depth of information sessions and civil society consultations gave credence to the draft House bill40 and counterpart Senate bill,41 according to Right to Know Right Now, Action for Economic Reforms, and the Makati Business Club.
+These civil society participants reflected that compared with previous drafting processes, this one benefitted from business sector engagement and effective mediation by the Technical Working Group formed by the FOI-PMO.42 However, a number of key factors set back passage of the bill, particularly in the Lower House.
+These factors included a lack of political mapping of key players prior to lobbying and hearings; prolonged technical working group discussion of provision proposals from various groups; deprioritization following the pandemic; and prolonged committee hearing debates for provisions that lawmakers were concerned could be "used against government."
+These provisions included the disclosure of Statements of Assets, Liabilities, and Net Worth (which was already mandated by an existing bill, Republic Act 671344); the right to a reply from government within a prescribed number of days; and exemptions (e.g., matters of security, diplomatic relations, and privileged discussions).
 Compared to the 17th Congress, where the FOI bill reached the third reading, this bill only reached the initial committee review and hearings.
-The Makati Business Club observed that while the Senate showed more support for the bill, especially the minority bloc, it adopted a wait-and-see stance while deliberations in the Lower House stalled.44
+The Makati Business Club observed that while the Senate showed more support for the bill, especially the minority bloc, it adopted a wait-and-see stance while deliberations in the Lower House stalled.
+45